karmaxexclusive/NewMdPlugin/README.md

-# PbxBot v3 Plugins
+# New Module v3 Plugins

-# Follow this format to make your own plugin for PbxBot.
+# Follow this format to make your own plugin for New Module.

 ```python3
 """